kantord/headson/README.md

 ## Overview

-- Pipeline: parse_json (simd-json via serde bridge) → build_priority_queue → binary search best k → render directly from arena (Askama templates).
+- Pipeline: parse_json (simd-json via serde bridge) → build_priority_order → binary search best k → render directly from arena (Askama templates).
 - Output formats (Askama templates in `templates/`): `json`, `pseudo`, `js`.
 - Truncation is driven by a binary search over the number of included nodes; a render that fits within the given output-size budget is selected.
 - Profiling (`--profile`) prints timings to stderr for parse, PQ build, and probes, plus PQ internals.